MicrosoftDocs/win32/desktop-src/WinSock/use-of-hardcoded-ipv4-addresses-2.md

 **To modify your existing code base from IPv4 to IPv4- and IPv6-interoperability**

 1. Acquire the *Checkv4.exe* utility.
 The *Checkv4.exe* utility is installed as part of the Microsoft Windows Software Development Kit (SDK) released for Windows Vista and later.
-The Windows SDK is available through an MSDN subscription and can also be downloaded from the Microsoft website (https://msdn.microsoft.com).
 2. Run the *Checkv4.exe* utility against your code.
 Learn about how to run the *Checkv4.exe* utility against your files in the section on [Using the Checkv4.exe Utility](using-the-checkv4-exe-utility-2.md).
 3. The *Checkv4.exe* utility alerts you to the presence of common defines for IPv4 addresses, such as INADDR\_LOOPBACK.
 Modify any code that uses literal strings with code that is protocol-version agnostic.
 4. Search your code base for other potential literal strings, as appropriate.